voghDev/kategory/kategory-docs/docs/docs/datatypes/invariantfunctor/README.md

 ---
 layout: docs
-title: Invariant functors
+title: Invariant functor
-permalink: /docs/patterns/invariant_functors/
+permalink: /docs/datatypes/invariant_functor/
 ---

-## Invariant and contravariant functors
+## Invariant functor

 InvariantFunctor, also known as the exponential functor is a `Functor` typeclass that has a method called `xmap`, which must meet the following: